 Popular Vegan Alternatives to Gelatin

 Gelatin is a big no-no in the vegan world as it’s made from animals (pretty obvious by now).
-But that’s not to say that vegans can’t enjoy their favourite desserts.
+But that’s not to say that vegans can’t enjoy their favorite desserts.
 There is a wide variety of vegan alternatives that work similarly to gelatin.

 Agar is one of the most common vegan alternatives for gelatin.
 It comes in sheets, flakes, and more popularly, in powder form.